 The Company is subject to tax at 1% of its taxable income in Saint Lucia.
 Taxation on the profit or loss for the period comprises current and deferred taxes.
-Current and deferred taxes are recognised in profit or loss except where they relate to items recorded in other comprehensive income, in which case they are also charged or credited to other comprehensive income.
+Current and deferred taxes are recognised in profit or loss.

 Current tax charges are based on the taxable profit for the period, which differs from the profit before tax reported because they exclude items that are taxable or deductible in other periods, and items that are never taxable or deductible.
 The current tax is calculated at tax rates that have been enacted at the reporting date.